Chamber of Commerce plans craft fair for April 17-18 - The Tribune

 Chamber of Commerce plans craft fair for April 17-18

-SOUTH POINT — A craft fair is scheduled to take place at the Lawrence County Chamber of Commerce headquarters next weekend.
+SOUTH POINT — A craft fair is scheduled to take place at the Lawrence County Chamber of Commerce headquarters this weekend.

 Chamber director Shirley Dyer said the event was planned after last year’s Festival of Trees was forced to go virtual and its accompanying Christmas market canceled due to the COVID-19 pandemic.